autowarefoundation/autoware.universe/autodrive_autoware/install_jetson.md

 - For more information on NVIDIA® Jetson™ modules, see [Jetson Modules Page](https://developer.nvidia.com/embedded/jetson-modules).

 - For more information on NVIDIA® Jetson™ software, see [Jetson Software Page](https://developer.nvidia.com/embedded/develop/software).

+- For more information on NVIDIA® Jetson™ Linux (L4T), see [Jetson Linux Page](https://developer.nvidia.com/embedded/jetson-linux).

+- For more information on NVIDIA® JetPack SDK, see [JetPack SDK Page](https://developer.nvidia.com/embedded/jetpack).

 ---